SheCodesAus/she-codes-crowdfunding-api-project-FallowBlade/README.md

 ​
 ## Additional features
 ​
-- [X] SearchAPI
+- [X] SearchAPI Feature
 ​
 Apply this API & View to search for a project based on the project title or description.
-Functions as a GET.
+Functions as a GET, which calls a query that you are setting the parameter for.
+For example, mine is set to "title" and "search" within all projects, so when you type your keyword/value, it will only search those fields for a corresponding word.
+Note I have not set a contains, onlycontains, etc. rule for this feature, so it has limitations in that it is broad-based search of strings.
 ​
 - [X] Filter by owner or is_open fields

 This feature sits within the ProjectList view.
 It allows us to filter projects based on whether or not a project is open or closed.
 ​
-- [ ] {Title Feature 3}
+- [X] Category Feature
 ​
-{{ description of feature 3 }}
+This feature creates project categories with a name, unique ID and slug(URL-friendly name convention for calling at later stage).

+- [X] Ben's Bonus Totals Feature
+​
+This feature creates an aggregate sum of all pledges against a project, and returns a total of those against an individual project.

+- [X] Pagination Feature

+Not sure if this counts as a feature, but i've added a pagination rule where if the count of projects in project list view is >5, then a new page for viewing the next 5 projects is generated.
+​
 ​
 ### External libraries used
 ​